Chestajain/GameBot-DiscordBot/README.md

 ## 🛡️ Required Discord Permissions

-For the bot to function correctly, especially the `/freeze` command and its listener, it must have the following permissions in your Discord server:
+For the bot to function correctly, especially the `/freeze` command and the `infect` command, it must have the following permissions in your Discord server:

 | Permission | Purpose |
 | :--- | :--- |